Merci-chao/userChrome.js/README.md

 **🖱️ Smooth Tab-Dragging Animation:** Supports animated tab dragging even in multi-row mode.

-**📌 Pinned Tabs Grid Layout:** Pinned tabs are fixed in a compact grid when the tab bar scrolls—ideal for managing large numbers of pinned tabs.
+**📌 Pinned Tabs Grid Layout:** Pinned tabs are fixed in a compact grid when the tab bar scrolls — ideal for managing large numbers of pinned tabs.

 **🦊 Native-Like Firefox Integration:** Seamlessly aligns with Firefox’s behavior to support multi-row tabs as if natively built-in.